JakeOrchard/MPC2008-Public/README.md

 You may already have Anaconda installed on your system.
 If not, you can follow the guide [here](https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/)

-Once installed, I'd recommend[ adding Anaconda to your path.](https://www.geeksforgeeks.org/how-to-setup-anaconda-path-to-environment-variable/)
+Once installed, we'd recommend[ adding Anaconda to your path.](https://www.geeksforgeeks.org/how-to-setup-anaconda-path-to-environment-variable/)

 ### Make for Windows (Required)

 There are a number of ways to install make on windows.
-I've tried most and would highly recommend installing make via chocolatey, which is a package manager for windows (similar to anaconda, but for applications outside of python).
+We've tried most and would highly recommend installing make via chocolatey, which is a package manager for windows (similar to anaconda, but for applications outside of python).

 [This article ](https://pakstech.com/blog/make-windows/) has step by step instructions on how to install chocolatey and then how to install make from chocolatey.
 Chocolatey should automatically add make to your path.